thadtorix/thadstorix/src/pages/index.md

       For highlights and more information, keep scrolling!
-    title: Welcome to my little slice of the internet!
+    title: Welcome to my slice of the internet!
     type: icons
   - background_style: style2
     component: Spotlights